 https://thiswayup.org.au/how-we-can-help/courses/chronic-pain/

-If you are a patient and are interested in our online program you need be referred to the program by your clinician (Dr, nurse, physiotherapist or psychologist).
+If you are a patient and are interested in our online program you need be referred to the program by your clinician (doctor, nurse, physiotherapist or psychologist).

 Clinicians need to be registered to be able to refer a patient.
 Clinicians can register at www.thiswayupclinic.org/users/clinicianRegistration

-If you are interested in one of our programs make sure to discuss this with our team at your pain clinic assessment appointment.
+If you are interested in one of our programs or classes make sure to discuss this with our team at your pain clinic assessment appointment.
+Our goal is to work with you to create a plan for assisting with your pain, that uses the best evidence for creating meaningful change, and that works for you as an individual.
+We look forward to working with you.

 Understanding Pain